 In Manitoba, the Company's projects are located in two areas - the Flin Flon - Snow Lake greenstone belt and the Rice Lake greenstone belt.
 In the Flin Flon Snow Lake greenstone belt, Wildcat's geologists were attracted to the Reed Lake property for its potential to host copper, zinc, nickel, platinum, and palladium mineralization.
-In the Rice Lake greenstone belt, Wildcat holds the Siderock property for gold and copper-zinc potential.
+In the Rice Lake greenstone belt, Wildcat holds the Siderock property for gold and copperzinc potential.

-During 2015 the Wildcat's exploration activities were curtailed to conserve financial resources while the Company sought to raise new financing.
+During the previous year ended 31 December 2015 the Wildcat's exploration activities were curtailed to conserve financial resources while the Company sought to raise new financing.
 Only claim maintenance work was done on the Reed and Siderock properties during 2015.
 The McVicar claims in Ontario and the agreement to option the Burntwood property in Manitoba were allowed to lapse during the year.
-Impairments were recorded during 2015 for all previously capitalized costs on the McVicar and Reed properties.
+Impairments were recorded during the previous year ended 31 December 2015 for all previously capitalized costs on the McVicar and Reed properties.

-During 2014, the Company's activities were focused on management of the Wildcat-Doe Run Canadian Exploration Alliance.
-The Alliance was terminated in October, 2015, following which the Wildcat retained no interest in the Alliance properties.
+During the previous year December 2014, the Company's activities were focused on management of the Wildcat-Doe Run Canadian Exploration Alliance.
+The Alliance was terminated in October 2015, following which the Wildcat retained no interest in the Alliance properties.